FraunhoferISST/DataspaceConnector/docs/pages/deployment/configuration.md

 checking, you need to set the `ids:connectorDeployMode` to`idsc:PRODUCTIVE_DEPLOYMENT`. **For issuing a trusted IDS certificate, see [here](../communication/v6/ecosystem/identityProvider.md#aisec-daps-issuing-an-ids-certificate)**.
-Add the keystore with the IDS certificate inside to the `resources/conf` and change the filename at `ids:keyStore` accordingly. **In addition, set your connector id to a meaningful URL that uniquely identifies your connector towards e.g. the IDS Metadata Broker**:
+Add the keystore with the IDS certificate inside to the `resources/conf` and change the filename at `ids:keyStore` accordingly. **In addition, set the connector id to the connector's URL (domain name), that uniquely identifies the connector towards e.g. the IDS Metadata Broker**:

 ```json
 "ids:connectorDescription" : {